Sunderland A.F.C.: Record goalscorers

 Ten Sunderland players have scored 100 goals or more in league competitions.
 They are as follows:

 Bobby Gurney holds the record number of goals in all competitions with a combined total of 228 in league and cup games.

 Transfers

 The biggest transfer fee Sunderland have ever received for one of their players is £30 million for Jordan Pickford, who moved to Everton in July 2017.
 This was also the biggest fee Sunderland have received for a player produced by the Sunderland academy.
-The biggest transfer fee paid by Sunderland is £13 million for Asamoah Gyan, who was bought from Rennes on 31 August 2010.
+The biggest transfer fee paid by Sunderland is €31.5 million for Habib Diarra, who was bought from Strasbourg on 1 July 2025.